 The role of professional business-grade OVPs

-Before our online video platform comparison, it’s important to understand the value of professional OVPs.
-Businesses doing live streaming and video hosting require features that YouTube and Facebook can’t deliver.
-In fact, there are many differences between pro and consumer-grade platforms, which you can review in more detail in this 3rd party article.
+Before delving into our online video platform comparison, let’s discuss the value of professional OVPs in general.
+First, businesses doing live streaming and video hosting require features that YouTube and Facebook can’t deliver.
+In fact, there are many differences between pro and consumer-grade platforms.

 For example, professional video hosts offer advanced security features, enable complex monetization schemes via integrated paywalls, and include tools to ease integration with existing workflows.
-Those features, among many others, are equipped to meet the needs of B2B live streaming more effectively than consumer platforms.
+Those features, among many others, are equipped to meet the needs of B2B live streaming more effectively than B2C platforms.
+If you’re interested, you can review this 3rd party article for more specifics.

-Dedicated professional platforms, including DaCast, also offer on-the-spot tech support.
+Dedicated professional platforms, including Dacast, also offer on-the-spot tech support.
 B2C platforms like YouTube don’t offer such support.
 This is a key feature for 24/7 live streaming.
-Relatedly, it’s a crucial feature for live streaming events that need real-time troubleshooting and a guaranteed positive experience for paying viewers.
+Relatedly, it’s a crucial feature for live streaming events that require real-time troubleshooting and a guaranteed positive experience for paying viewers.
 And the benefits of pro B2C platforms go on and on!

 2019 Online Video Platform Comparison

-With even a cursory search, it’s easy to find information about each of these platforms online.
-However, that information is often quite outdated.
-Given the importance of finding accurate and up-to-date information, here’s our updated online video platform comparison for 2019.
+With even a cursory internet search, it’s easy to find information about each of these platforms online.
+However, that information is often outdated.
+Given the importance of finding accurate OVP specs, here’s our updated online video platform comparison for 2019:

 First, a note that the data in this online video platform comparison comes from a number of different sources.
 For example, these sources include platform websites, user reviews, and free trial accounts.